About the LBJ Women's Campaign School

 LBJ WCS mentors, 2023: Connie Schroeder; Nicole Frazier; Vanessa Fuentes; Lupe Valdez; Christina Haswood

-Network building and alumnae support
+Network building and alumni support

 We are building a network of women in politics that will last a lifetime.
 Through thoughtful in-person and digital networking activities, we are creating a network that embodies the principle of #womenhelpingwomen.